jrgrant/hass_ids_hyyp/README.md

 # Examples
 In its most basic form, IDS Hyyp supports the "Alarm Control Panel" entity which is part of Home Assistant.
 This allows arming and disarming of partitions by simulating a control panel.
+It is however recommended that you build your own interface since the built in Alarm Control Panel doesn't support all the features provided by this integration.

 ![panel](images/panel.gif)